Indecomposable injective modules of finite Malcev rank over local commutative rings: Fleischer rank and dual Goldie dimension of indecomposable injective modules

-\begin{example} It is possible to build examples of chain rings satisfying the nine equivalent conditions of Theorem~\ref{T:main} by using \cite[Example 6 and Theorem 8]{FaZa86}.
+\begin{example} It is possible to build examples of chain rings satisfying the eleven equivalent conditions of Theorem~\ref{T:main} by using \cite[Example 6 and Theorem 8]{FaZa86}.
 These examples are strongly discrete (and Henselian).
-If $R$ is a such example then $\mathrm{Mr}_{\widetilde{R}}\ \widehat{R}=p^m$, where $p$ is a prime number and $m$ a non-negative integer.
+If $R$ is such an example then $\mathrm{Mr}_{\widetilde{R}}\ \widehat{R}=p^m$, where $p$ is a prime number and $m$ a non-negative integer.
 By \cite[Remark p.16]{Vam90} $\mathrm{Mr}_{\widetilde{R}}\ \widehat{R}$ is always a prime power. \end{example}